redbrick/blog/posts/retrospect.md

 * Satellites as they pass overhead are subject to [Doppler Shift](https://en.wikipedia.org/wiki/Doppler_effect).
 You may notice on your SDR that the visualiser starts to slowly move out of the focus that you have set, or you may notice the audio become slightly static-y as the passover continues.
 You can mitigate this a little by changing the frequency to counteract the Doppler Shift, but this eventually leads to the signal disappearing once the transmission is complete.
 You shouldn't have to shift more than a couple of Mhz either side of the original Downlink.

 * With that being said, if youre using a handheld amateur radio, tilt the radio in the direction that the satellite is currently positioned.
 This may help to polarize your receiver with the transmitter, and get a better signal overall.

-## Further Reading, Viewing and Links
+* You should probably consider fake SDR kits when purchasing equipment.
+Keep to the link I sent in or the links in any of the tutorials that you will watch, as fake dongles may be malicious or tuned to the wrong frequencies.

+Anyways, 112 lines is an awful lot of yapping on my end, and my fingertips agree with me.
+If you found this blog interesting, useful, amazing, best thing you've ever set eyes upon etc, please do reach out to me and let me know!
+My discord is @BrownerUnderscore.
+Also, if something goes awry in your setup, or you would like some help with navigating any of the steps, drop me a text and I'll get back to you as soon as I can - I am more than happy to help, you're not annoying me at all : D

+Either way, thank you so much for reading, Brickies.
+Take it easy, happy intercepting!

+~browner